DOWNLOAD YOUR COPY FOR FREE!

 Sometimes exes come in handy.

 Olivia Carrington isn’t happy to have her ex back in her life.
-She’s spent ten long years regretting how they ended things back in college and she’s worked hard to move on.
+She’s spent ten long years regretting how they ended things and she’s worked hard to move on.
 She should be focusing on saving her family’s company, not on the handsome, helpful, fun-loving Devon who has just offered her a lifeline she can’t resist…

-Tied together by mutual need, will they ruin each other’s chance of success or will a fake engagement help them overcome their painful past and lead them back to love once again?
+Tied together by mutual need, will they ruin each other’s chance of success, or will a fake engagement help them overcome their painful past and lead them back to love once again?

 The Surprise Wedding is the first book in the Veils and Vows series.
 It can be read out of series order and as a standalone.
 The couple, Olivia and Devon, also have a prequel novella, The Promise, for those who want more about Olivia and Devon’s past.
+Download now or scroll down to read a sneak peek!

 ebook price CURRENTLY FREE!